 Before we go on to talk about the many positive points of adding prints and murals to a small living room, can we just appreciate the artful layering in this living room?
 That's how it's done, people!

-Anyway, yes, murals – a great way to add even more texture to a small living room.
-They are also a fab option if you are decorating a rented home, because you can choose to hang a mural rather than paste it permanently to your wall.
-In this small living room, the use of a mural expands the space as it stops an expanse of white wall making the room feel boxy.
-For more wall mural ideas, check out our feature.
+Anyway, yes, wall mural ideas – a great small living room styling DO.
+They are also a fab option if you are decorating a rented home because you can choose to hang a mural rather than paste it permanently to your wall.
+In this small living room, the use of a mural expands the space as it stops an expanse of the white wall making the room feel boxy.